Baruch Spinoza: Legacy

 Albert Einstein named Spinoza as the philosopher who exerted the most influence on his world view (Weltanschauung).
 Spinoza equated God (infinite substance) with Nature, consistent with Einstein's belief in an impersonal deity.
 In 1929, Einstein was asked in a telegram by Rabbi Herbert S. Goldstein whether he believed in God.
 Einstein responded by telegram: "I believe in Spinoza's God who reveals himself in the orderly harmony of what exists, not in a God who concerns himself with the fates and actions of human beings."
 Einstein wrote the preface to a biography of Spinoza, published in 1946.

 Leo Strauss dedicated his first book, Spinoza's Critique of Religion, to an examination of his ideas.
 Strauss identified Spinoza as part of the tradition of Enlightenment rationalism that eventually produced Modernity.
 Moreover, he identifies Spinoza and his works as the beginning of Jewish Modernity.
 More recently Jonathan Israel argued that, from 1650 to 1750, Spinoza was "the chief challenger of the fundamentals of revealed religion, received ideas, tradition, morality, and what was everywhere regarded, in absolutist and non-absolutist states alike, as divinely constituted political authority."

 Spinoza is an important historical figure in the Netherlands, where his portrait was featured prominently on the Dutch 1000-guilder banknote, legal tender until the euro was introduced in 2002.
 The highest and most prestigious scientific award of the Netherlands is named the Spinoza Prize (Spinozaprijs).
-Spinoza was included in a 50 theme canon that attempts to summarise the history of the Netherlands.
+Spinoza was included in a 50-theme canon that attempts to summarise the history of the Netherlands.
 In 2014 a copy of Spinoza's Tractatus Theologico-Politicus was presented to the Chair of the Dutch Parliament, and shares a shelf with the Bible and the Quran.

 Modern era

 Spinoza and Zionism

-In the Tractatus Spinoza said, in passing, about the Jews that "were it not that the fundamental principles of their religion discourage manliness, I would not hesitate to believe that they will one day, given the opportunity, [...] establish once more their independent state, and that God will again choose them".
+In the Tractatus Theologico-Politicus Spinoza said, in passing, about the Jews that "were it not that the fundamental principles of their religion discourage manliness, I would not hesitate to believe that they will one day, given the opportunity, ... establish once more their independent state, and that God will again choose them".
 This comment, and Spinoza's general emphasis on the political-national aspects of Judaism, had inspired some of the secular forerunners of Zionism.
 (Note: e.g. Moses Hess, Leon Pinsker, George Elliot.)
 Some Zionist leaders even described Spinoza as the first secular proto-Zionist.
 (Note: Most notably David Ben-Gurion.
 See Novak 2015: "For Ben-Gurion and others like him, Spinoza was the prototype of the new kind of Jew they thought themselves to be, and the new kind of Jew they wanted Israeli Jews, especially, to become.
 The question is whether or not Spinoza is really the kind of precedent a secular Zionist like Ben-Gurion was hopefully looking for.")
 Some scholars agree (to various degrees) with the characterization of Spinoza as proto-Zionist, while other scholars are critical of it.